 Creative Practitioners will have completed Tusla Children First Training and submitted their certificate to the local ESC.
 Schools must follow and make creative practitioners aware of their school’s / centre’s Child Protection Procedures, Safeguarding Statement and Designated Liaison Person.

-Creative practitioners on the BLAST Register of Artists & Creative Practitioners have been trained and have engaged in school residencies under the Teacher-Artist Partnership+ (TAP+) professional development initiative which is approved and led by the Department of Education.
+Creative practitioners on the BLAST Register of Creative Practitioners have been trained and have engaged in school residencies under the Teacher-Artist Partnership+ (TAP+) professional development initiative which is approved and led by the Department of Education.

 Schools and YouthReach Centres that apply for BLAST:

-Once a school / centre is approved for a BLAST Residency, the school has a commitment to the creative practitioner, who will have earmarked time for the project and could potentially turn down other work in favour of the Residency.
+Once a school / centre is approved for a BLAST Residency, the school has a commitment to the creative practitioner, who will have earmarked time for the project and could potentially turn down other work in favour of the Residency

-The artist / creative practitioner will be funded for 20 contact hours, including 6 hours for planning/development/evaluation.
+The creative practitioner will be funded for 20 contact hours, including 6 hours for planning/development/evaluation.
 Participating schools must pay for materials associated with the project and also for any fees relating to documentation of the project (photographs, film, recording etc) and any other costs involved including insurance costs.
 Funded residencies can be delivered throughout the academic year commencing in September in the year the residency was approved.

 Schools must acknowledge the Department of Education, Creative Ireland, their local ESC and National Arts in Education office in publicity relating to the project.